pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     To configure `cert-manager`, create the Issuer resources.

-    First, create a directory which saves the files that `cert-manager` needs to create certificates:
+    First, create a directory to save the files that `cert-manager` needs to create certificates:

     ```shell
     mkdir -p cert-manager